Last Updated: December 15, 2021

-But because we believe in the need for residents to be engaged fully in the social, economic, and infrastructure impacts of driverless cars, we want to encourage informed speculation.
-Otherwise the big corporations currently involved in building autonomous vehicles, which includes all the major vehicle manufacturers plus ride-hailing companies such as Uber and technology innovation companies such as Google, are fairly likely to do as they please without factoring in the public interest.
+But because we believe in the need for residents and communities to be engaged fully in the social, economic, and infrastructure impacts of driverless cars, we want to encourage informed speculation.
+Otherwise the big corporations currently involved in building autonomous vehicles, which includes all the major vehicle manufacturers, plus ride-hailing companies such as Uber and technology innovation companies such as Google, are fairly likely to do as they please without factoring in the public interest.

 In theory, an autonomous vehicle that is hailed (summoned by an app, phone call, or text message) can solve that problem by making walking trips on each end of a journey, or private car parking at each end of a journey, unnecessary.
 On the face of it, such a system could solve transit's big drawback in the minds of many potential customers.

 But then, if you can hail a ride from Uber, Lyft, or other companies to enter the market, why would you bother with transit at all?
 Wouldn't it just feel more convenient to make the entire trip in your Uber?
-We predict most consumers would react that way.
+We predict most consumers will react that way.

 It is this human psychology reason that causes us to think it is critically important that transit agencies get out front of the issue of autonomous vehicles and transit right now.
 We are taking the stand that we want transit agencies, not corporations, to become the primary operators of ride-hailing, electric, autonomous vehicles.